 The club hosts up to ten evaluation sessions in meetings during the year – usually one per month.
-We bring in experienced CAPA Certified judges who are members of other CAPA clubs in the lower mainland to offer constructive comments on our photography, as well as scoring each image based on the proficiency level of each member (Novice, Intermediate, Advanced, or Competition).
+We bring in experienced CAPA Certified judges who are members of other CAPA clubs in the lower mainland to offer constructive comments on our photography, as well as scoring each image based on the proficiency level of each member (Novice, Intermediate, or Advanced).

-New members start at the Novice level 1, and advance from one level to the next according to the Image Evaluation Progression Policy.
+Most new members start at the Novice level 1, and advance from one level to the next according to the Image Evaluation Progression Policy.

 Images are scored out of 10, and those achieving 8 or above are considered 'medallists' with bronze (8), silver (9) or gold (10).